 Lymphatic Drainage Therapy

-Manual Lymphatic Drainage Massage (MLD) is a massage technique that helps to reduce swelling and improve aesthetic results by decreasing congestion of the tissue.
+This massage technique helps to reduce swelling and improve aesthetic results by decreasing congestion of the tissue.
 Reducing the swelling can reduce discomfort.
 Without Lymph Massage (LDT or MLD) the inflammation can evolve into fibrosis (a permanent hardening of the tissue) or a seroma (pocket of serum) can form.
 Many doctors prescribe Lymph Drainage Therapy after liposuction or other plastic surgery procedures to make sure their patients get the best possible results from their procedure.
 It’s recommended that patients who underwent surgeries, begin with MLD within 24 hours after surgery.
 The first week it is recommended that sessions be daily or every other day, if possible.
 The second week, every other day, reducing in frequency after that.
-Some patients get 1-5 treatments post-operatively and that is enough, especially if the only area of liposuction was the legs, knees, or flanks.
-People getting liposuction to the abdomen often find they require up to 10 sessions.
-Occasionally a client will need more than 12, especially if they had "Smart-lipo".
+Some patients get 1-5 treatments post-operatively and that is enough, especially if the only area of liposuction was the legs, arms, knees, or flanks.
+People getting liposuction to the abdomen often find they require up to 15 sessions.
+Occasionally a client will need more than 20, especially if they had "Liposuction 360 or Tummy Tuck".